 AIIMS, CSIR to collaborate for research in healthcare, emerging technologies

-All India Institute of Medical Sciences (AIIMS), New Delhi, on Wednesday announced a partnership with the Council of Scientific and Industrial...
+New Delhi: All India Institute of Medical Sciences (AIIMS), New Delhi, on Wednesday announced a partnership with the Council of Scientific and...

 The Memorandum of Understanding (MoU) will boost regular dialogues and also drive innovative solutions to address healthcare challenges in the country.